Optimal frequency-domain analysis for spacecraft time series: Introducing the missing-data multitaper power spectrum estimator: Introduction

-\citep[Ch.\ 9]{bloomfield00}.
-In Equation \ref{eq:varper}, $S(f)$ is the true power spectrum of the physical process traced by time series $x_t$, $\hat{S}^{p}_{xx}(f)$ is the periodogram of $x_t$ ($\hat{\cdot}$ denotes a statistical estimator, in this case of the power spectrum), and $f$ is frequency.
-Since the right-hand side of Equation \ref{eq:varper} does not depend on the number of observations $N$, any finite-length time series is susceptible to variance-induced false positives in the periodogram.
-We seek an astronomical power spectrum estimator that is both minimally biased and consistent.

-The gold-standard method for power spectral analysis of time series with uniform observing cadence, the multitaper \citep{thomson1982spectrum, bronez92, stoicasundin99, pw2020}, suppresses variance by averaging together multiple independent estimators of the power spectrum.
-Each independent power spectrum estimator $\hat{S}^{(k)}_{xx}(f)$ for $k = 0, \ldots, K-1$ comes from premultiplying $x_t$ with a set of orthogonal weights or {\it taper} $w_t^{(k)}$ before computing the Fourier transform.
-With $K$ tapers, the variance of the final power spectrum estimator $\hat{S}_{xx}(f)$ is reduced by a factor of almost $1/K$.
-For example, using $K = 8$ and a time-bandwidth product (to be defined in \S \ref{sec:multitaper}) of 5, one achieves a fivefold reduction of false positive peaks at all levels of statistical significance \citep{th14}.
-Multitapering allows the observer to compute confidence intervals on the power spectrum and detect oscillations using the F-test for harmonic components.
+The gold-standard method for power spectral analysis of time series with uniform observing cadence, the multitaper \citep[][Ch.\ 8]{thomson1982spectrum, bronez92, stoicasundin99, pw2020}, {is a nonparametric, Frequentist method that optimally solves the bias and variance problems inherent to periodograms.} Multitaper suppresses variance by averaging together multiple independent, low-bias estimators of the power spectrum.
+Each independent power spectrum estimator $S^{(k)}_{xx}(f)$ comes from premultiplying $x_n$ with a set of weights or {\it taper} $w^{(k)}_n$ before computing the Fourier transform.
+With $K$ tapers, the variance of the final power spectrum estimator $\hat{S}_{xx}(f)$ is {lower than the periodogram variance (Equation \ref{eq:varper})} by a factor of almost $1/K$.
+For example, using $K = 8$ and a time-bandwidth product (to be defined in \S \ref{subsec:whatistaper}) of 5, one achieves a fivefold reduction of false positive peaks at all levels of statistical significance \citep{th14}.

-The classical multitaper method of \citet{thomson1982spectrum} can only be applied to time series with uniform timesteps, a condition that is almost never true in astronomy.
+The classical multitaper method of \citet{thomson1982spectrum} can only be applied to time series with uniform timesteps, a condition that is almost never true in astronomy {\citep[though multitaper has been used to investigate the {\it angular} power spectrum of cosmic microwave background fluctuations;][]{fowler10}}.
 However, \citet{bronez1988spectral} and \citet{chave2019multitaper} extended the method to time series sampled at regular intervals that are missing some observations.
-The Bronez-Chave technique is well suited to time series from missions such as {\it Kepler}, K2, and TESS, in which regularly sampled time series are gapped when the reaction wheels dump momentum \citep{garcia11, tesshandbook}, the thrusters fire unpredictably \citep{saunders19}, or the observations suffer argabrightenings that the data pipeline can't remove \citep{jenkins10, tesshandbook}.
+The Bronez-Chave technique is well suited to time series from missions such as {\it Kepler} and K2, in which regularly sampled time series are gapped when the reaction wheels dump momentum \citep{garcia11, tesshandbook}, the thrusters fire unpredictably \citep{saunders19}, or the observations suffer argabrightenings that the data pipeline can't remove \citep{jenkins10, tesshandbook}.